Better Ingredients. Better Results.

 History and usage:

-Spirulina was later ‘rediscovered’ by researchers in the 1960’s which found that up to 70% of its dry weight was protein.
+Spirulina was later ‘rediscovered’ by researchers in the 1960s and found that up to 77% of its dry weight was protein.
 It was also found to be a source of several important vitamins including A, B, E, K, beta-carotene, and several health-supporting minerals, including iron, zinc, potassium, calcium, magnesium, copper, selenium, and chromium.

 Recent Research*: